Pat Grigadean

 “Yes,” said Punjab, in a sleepy, almost-asleep voice, “Tomorrow we must be off to see the world.”

-CHAPTER 6
+Chapter 6

-What if he wasn’t worthy to meet such a great person?
-What if the Wise One would require him to perform tests of courage or wisdom?
+What if he wasn’t worthy to meet such a wise person?
+What if he would be required to perform tests of courage or wisdom?
 What if he couldn’t pass them?
+Fortunately, Kanabi didn’t worry about things like that.
+It took too much energy.
+So, he just continued on with Punjab holding tightly but gently to his fur.

 Kanabi, like all tigers, knew that you should always enter a strange cave slowly and carefully.
 You never know what you might find, and he didn’t want to run into a lioness protecting her cubs.
 He was thinking about one time when he had done just that when he was startled by a woman’s voice behind them.